-Thirty percent (30%) of marks shall be allotted for continuous assessment i.e, quizzes and Amended homework assignments, in class evaluation Vide A.C and class participation.
-The remainder of the marks will be allotted to TERM FINAL Resolution dated 7.9.93 examination which will be conducted centrally & 13.9.93 by the University.
+Amended Vide A.C Resolution dated 7.9.93 & 13.9.93 Thirty percent (30%) of marks shall be allotted for continuous assessment i.e, quizzes and homework assignments, in class evaluation and class participation.
+The remainder of the marks will be allotted to TERM FINAL examination which will be conducted centrally by the University.
 There will be internal and external examiners for each course in the term Final Examination of 3 hour duration.
-The distribution of marks for a given course will be as follows : (i) Class participation 10% (ii) Homework Assignment and Quizzes 20% (iii) Final Examination (3 hours) 70% \\\\\ -----
+The distribution of marks for a given course will be as follows:

+(i) Class participation 10%

+(ii) Continuous Assessment 20%

+(Quizz es, Homework Assignment etc.)

+(iii) Final Examination (3 hours) 70%

-Total
+Total 100%